blakeaustin01/rousix-surplus-planner/README.md

 # Rousix Surplus Ownership Planner

-This is a polished static prototype for demonstrating a surplus-based ownership roadmap.
+A static prototype for demonstrating a surplus-based ownership planning experience.

 ## What it does